mscgenjs/mscgenjs-core/README.md

   },
 ```

+In [doc/samples](doc/samples) you'll find a simple dynamic integration using
+webpack and one using requirejs.

 ### Transpiling
 You can use the second function of the root module for transpiling to and from
 msgenny, mscgen, xù and json and for exporting to dot and doxygen.
 This function